-- On appeal, Teo challenged his convictions on the eight charges and urged the court to affirm his acquittal on the 10th, 11th and 12th charge.
-Teo's submissions in relation to the Prosecution's appeal against acquittal will be discussed in detail below.62 - 30 Broadly understood, Teo advanced two general arguments which cut across all 12 charges and advanced specific challenges directed at each of the eight charges of which he was convicted. - Firstly, Teo challenged the PDJ's finding that he possessed the requisite mens rea for the 1st to 8th charges.
-Teo asserted that the PDJ had erred in rejecting his evidence on his motivations behind assisting Liang.63 In this regard, Teo maintained that he helped Liang obtain a Special Pass not for any gratification, but to instead obtain information from her on behalf of ICA.64 - 32 Secondly, Teo asserted that the PDJ had erred in rejecting his submissions on Liang's credibility in the court below.
-Indeed, Teo maintained that Liang had fabricated evidence to falsely implicate him in order for her to extend her stay in Singapore.65 - In relation to the 1st and 8th charges, Teo characterised the 1st charge as an attempt at committing the offence alleged in the 8th charge.66 On the basis of
+29 On appeal, Teo challenged his convictions on the eight charges and urged the court to affirm his acquittal on the 10th, 11th and 12th charge.
+Teo's submissions in relation to the Prosecution's appeal against acquittal will be discussed in detail below.63

+30 Broadly understood, Teo advanced two general arguments which cut across all 12 charges and advanced specific challenges directed at each of the eight charges of which he was convicted.

+Firstly, Teo challenged the PDJ's finding that he possessed the requisite mens rea for the 1st to 8th charges.
+Teo asserted that the PDJ had erred in rejecting his evidence on his motivations behind assisting Liang.64 In this regard, Teo maintained that he helped Liang obtain a Special Pass not for any gratification, but to instead obtain information from her on behalf of ICA.65

+32 Secondly, Teo asserted that the PDJ had erred in rejecting his submissions on Liang's credibility in the court below.
+Indeed, Teo maintained that Liang had fabricated evidence to falsely implicate him in order for her to extend her stay in Singapore.66

+33 In relation to the 1st and 8th charges, Teo characterised the 1st charge as an attempt at committing the offence alleged in the 8th charge.67 On the basis of

-Respondent's Written Submissions for Teo dated 10 February 2025 ("Teo's RWS").
+63 Respondent's Written Submissions for Teo dated 10 February 2025 ("Teo's RWS").

-Appellant's Written Submissions for Teo dated 10 February 2025 ("Teo's AWS") at [27].
+64 Appellant's Written Submissions for Teo dated 10 February 2025 ("Teo's AWS") at [27].

-64 Teo's AWS at [22] and [29].
+65 Teo's AWS at [22] and [29].

-65 Teo's AWS at [69], [72] and [118]-[121].
+66 Teo's AWS at [69], [72] and [118]-[121].

-this characterisation, Teo asserted that this amounted to double counting and that as a consequence, he should have been acquitted of the 1st charge.67
+this characterisation, Teo asserted that this amounted to double counting and that as a consequence, he should have been acquitted of the 1st charge.68

 Furthermore, Teo submitted that the constituent elements of the 1st to 8th charges were not proven by the Prosecution in the court below.
-Briefly, in relation to the 1st and 8th charges, Teo submitted that the PDJ erred by considering Liang's evidence, as it was purportedly "riddled with inconsistencies".68 In relation to the 2nd charge, Teo submitted that Liang's evidence did not satisfy the threshold of "unusually convincing" evidence, due to her inability to provide a definite date on which the sex allegedly occurred, her failure to provide the particulars of the other persons in the flat when the sex allegedly occurred, and the absence of corroborative evidence.69 In relation to the 3rd charge, Teo submitted that the charge was not made out as the amount involved was small and the loan was repaid almost fully.70 Lastly, in relation to the 4th, 5th, 6th and 7th charges, Teo submitted that the amounts involved were small, the largest loan was repaid, and that Liang had already been issued a Special Pass.71
+Briefly, in relation to the 1st and 8th charges, Teo submitted that the PDJ erred by considering Liang's evidence, as it was purportedly "riddled with inconsistencies".69 In relation to the 2nd charge, Teo submitted that Liang's evidence did not satisfy the threshold of "unusually convincing" evidence, due to her inability to provide a definite date on which the sex allegedly occurred, her failure to provide the particulars of the other persons in the flat when the sex allegedly occurred, and the absence of corroborative evidence.70 In relation to the 3rd charge, Teo submitted that the charge was not made out as the amount involved was small and the loan was repaid almost fully.71 Lastly, in relation to the 4th, 5th, 6th and 7th charges, Teo submitted that Liang had already been issued a Special Pass.72